 As a Master’s student, I have collected more teaching and research experience, collaborating with an interdisciplinary set of ILLC scholars and students.
 I graduated with a thesis on the detection and analysis of lexical semantic change.

-- [PDF] Mario Giulianelli, Jack Harding, Florian Mohnert, Dieuwke Hupkes, and Willem Zuidema.
+- [PDF] Mario Giulianelli, Jacqueline Harding, Florian Mohnert, Dieuwke Hupkes, and Willem Zuidema.
 2018.
 Under the Hood: Using Diagnostic Classifiers to Investigate and Improve how Language Models Track Agreement Information.
-Best Paper Award at 1st Workshop on Analyzing and Interpreting Neural Networks for NLP (EMNLP-2018).
+Best Paper Award at 1st Workshop on Analyzing and Interpreting Neural Networks for NLP (EMNLP 2018).

 - [PDF] Mario Giulianelli and Daniel de Kok.
 2018.
 Semi-supervised emotion lexicon expansion with label propagation.
 Computational Linguistics in the Netherlands Journal 8 (CLIN).

 - [PDF] Semi-supervised emotion lexicon expansion with label propagation and specialized word embeddings.
 2017.
 Bachelor’s thesis.